Strange display of embedded Google form

 Hi Maura.
 I'm doing some testing on this, and it looks like the 'gform' shortcode, while pretty cool in theory, does have some issues.
 Instead of that, why don't you give the 'gdoc' shortcode a try.
 Use it like this:

 This shortcode does a very clean embed.
 Let me know how it works for you.

-#4 Updated by Maura Smale about 8 years ago
+Updated by Maura Smale over 9 years ago

 Thanks Boone, that works fine.
 I think I mixed my plugins up -- I had the WordPress Google Form plugin activated instead of Ray's plugin, so the gform shortcode was working with that but doing the weird formatting thing.
 All's well now -- many thanks, everyone!